POLICY OF BOARD OF TRUSTEES OF PEARL RIVER COMMUNITY COLLEGE

 - Purchases that involve an expenditure of more than $5,000 but not more than $50,000, exclusive of freight and shipping charges, may be made from the lowest and best bidder without publishing or posting advertisements for bids provided that at least two competitive written bids have been obtained.
 See Mississippi Code 31-7-13 for further details.

 - Purchases that involve an expenditure of more than $50,000, exclusive of freight and shipping charges, may be made from the lowest and best bidder after advertising for competitive sealed bids once each week for two consecutive weeks in a regular newspaper published in the county.
 See Mississippi Code 31-7-13 for further details.
-The Dean of Business Services will present the bids to the Board of Trustees for final approval.
+The Vice President for Business and Administrative Services will present the bids to the Board of Trustees for final approval.
 Any bid accepted other than the lowest bid will have justification written into the minutes of the Board meeting.

 - Purchases made as “Confirmation Only,” (i.e. purchase order is obtained after placing and/or receiving materials) may be used only in an emergency situation.
 Such emergency purchases will be presented to the Board of Trustees for their information only.
 Written justification must be attached to the requisition.
 Abuse of this procedure may result in the suspension of purchasing privileges.